Integrating the Shadow

 Working with Money, Sex and Power

-Three areas that tend to pushed into the shadow our money (survival), sex (identity) and power (control over our lives).
+Three areas that tend to get pushed into the shadow are money (survival), sex (identity), and power (control over our lives).
 These can be very strong unconscious forces at work in our lives that affect our personalities.

 Money, sex, and power are juicy areas of exploration for all of us, fraught as they can be with conditioned emotional baggage and ego insecurities, and often with hidden unconscious views.